June election chat: the State Senate primary

 Help Scott win in June, what you can do:

 - Make sure you and your friends are registered to vote.
 Do it online.
-YOU DON’T NEED A CA DRIVERS LICENSE TO REGISTER TO VOTE.
-You don’t need to be a “CA resident,” I don’t even know what people mean when they say that.
-I’ve had this conversation about 10000 times:
+You don’t need a California driver’s license to register to vote.
+You don’t need to be a “California resident” — I don’t even know what people mean when they say that.
+I’ve had this conversation about 10,000 time:

-“I can’t register here, I’m not a resident of SF.”
+“I can’t register here, I’m not a resident of San Francisco.”

 “Oh, where do you live?”

-“[they give me an SF address or neighborhood]”
+*they give me an San Francisco address or neighborhood*

-“Do you live somewhere else for 6 months out of the year?”
+“Do you live somewhere else for six months out of the year?”

 “Do you own property somewhere else, and you’re claiming a homestead exemption on your property taxes?”